-- a.
-Install water mains, fire hydrants, gated connections and other such facilities in accordance with standards satisfactory to the Director of Public Works and the County Fire Chief.
+a.
+Install water mains, fire hydrants, gated connections and other such facilities in accordance with standards satisfactory to the Director of Public Works and the County Fire Marshal.
+In addition, the subdivider shall utilize Appendix D of Part 9 of Title 24 of the California Code of Regulations as a resource, in consultation with the County Fire Marshal, in the construction of and signage for fire apparatus access ways.
 Prior to the recordation of any final map or parcel map, the subdivider must present satisfactory evidence that these improvements have been installed and are operative; or that a bond or cash deposit in an amount set by the Director of Public Works has been filed with the County Clerk guaranteeing installation of said facilities within six (6) months of the date of recording the map.
-When a bond or cash deposit has been made, construction beyond the foundation shall not be permitted, and placement or storage of combustible construction materials on site is prohibited, unless approved mitigation to the satisfaction of the fire authority and water purveyor has been installed. - b.
-Make provision for ongoing fire protection including, but not limited to, annexation to a fire district, or otherwise as approved by the Director of Public Works and the County Fire Chief.
+When a bond or cash deposit has been made, construction beyond the foundation shall not be permitted, and placement or storage of combustible construction materials on site is prohibited, unless approved mitigation to the satisfaction of the fire authority and water purveyor has been installed.

+b.
+Make provision for ongoing fire protection including, but not limited to, annexation to a fire district, or otherwise as approved by the Director of Public Works and the County Fire Marshal.